bstatcomp/project-cpath/README.md

 # project-cpath

-### R package for Bayesian modelling using stan with GPU support
+### R package for Temporal progression modelling using stan with GPU support
+The package is a R wrapper for a temporal progression model based on a generalized logistic curve with patient and study random effects on progression baseline and progression rate.
+The model also supports an arbitrary number of covariates linked with baseline and rate with a linear term and an additional 2-parameter Bateman-type (equlibriation and elimination rate) placebo term.

-This is a R package that uses Stan (cmdstan) for the back-end estimation.
+The package uses Stan (cmdstan) for the back-end estimation.
 It is tailored specifically to be used on [C-Path](https://c-path.org/) disease data.
 The modifications to stan include explicit derivation of the model derivative implemented in C++ and OpenCL to achieve maximum performance.

 ### Installation